 This cake is chocolaty but not too sweet.
 I am probably going to make it again to see if I can get more chocolate flavor but for now I am happy with it as is.
 The texture is moist and dense – exactly the way I like my pound cake.
 You can add a dollop of whipped cream sweetened with a little stevia or Torani Sugar Free Vanilla Syrup if you like.
 I tried it both ways and… I liked it both ways.

 This low-carb chocolate pound cake is made with xylitol, which is what works best for me.
 Some people have tummy upsets when they eat too much.
-I’d suggest using splenda spoonable or erythitol if you have a sensitivity to xylitol.
+I’d suggest using splenda spoonable or erythritol if you have a sensitivity to xylitol.
 I if you don’t know then you might want to eat a slice and see how you feel later.
 In any case, don’t sit down and eat the whole cake.

-- 1 cup Organic Coconut Flour
+- 1 cup Coconut Flour Organic

 - 1 tsp xanthan gum optional

 - 1/2 cup coconut oil